reuters-graphics/style/packages/guide/snippets/writing-snippets.md

   ```

-4. Write your snippet using markdown.
+4. Write your snippet using markdown with code blocks, images and rich text.

 5. When you're done writing, rebuild the style guide from the root of the repo using this [lerna](https://lerna.js.org/) command: